i3design/i3designkit/README.md

 i3designKit is a common internal library written in Swift.

-# i3designKit 1.0 Released
+# i3designKit 1.3 Released
-i3designKit 1.0 has been released;
+i3designKit 1.3 has been released;
+- fix access controll
+- support for iOS 9.0+
+- Add explicit support for Xcode 10.2 / Swift 4.2.

 ## Requirements